 (Adds core inflation)

-Core inflation, which strips out volatile items like food, fell to 11.59 percent year-on-year in March from 11.88 percent in February, its lowest rate since April 2016, the central bank said on Tuesday.
+Core inflation, which strips out volatile items such as food, slowed slightly to 7.8% in May from 8.1% in April, the central bank reported on Monday.

 High inflation has placed Egyptians, millions of whom live below the poverty line, under increasing economic strain.
 The government and the military have occasionally intervened by providing food products below market prices.

 As part of the IMF deal, Egypt is due to phase out remaining subsidies on most fuel products this month, a step that could add to inflationary pressures.

 Reporting by Ehab Farouk Writing by Aidan Lewis Editing by Mark Heinrich